All Products

 Usage notes

 • In this topic, the public endpoint of the China (Hangzhou) region is used.
-If you want to access OSS by using other Alibaba Cloud services in the same region as OSS, use an internal endpoint For more information about the regions and endpoints supported by OSS, see Regions and endpoints.
+If you want to access OSS from other Alibaba Cloud services in the same region as OSS, use an internal endpoint.
+For more information about OSS regions and endpoints, see Regions and endpoints.

 • In this topic, an OSSClient instance is created by using an OSS endpoint.
-If you want to create an OSSClient instance by using custom domain names or STS, see Initialization.
+If you want to create an OSSClient instance by using custom domain names or Security Token Service (STS), see Configure OSSClient instances.

-• If the object to which you want to append content exists:
+• If the object exists:

-• If the object is an appendable object and the specified position from which the append operation starts is not equal to the current object size, the PositionNotEqualToLength error is returned.
+• If the object is an appendable object but the specified append position does not match the current length of the object, a PositionNotEqualToLength exception is thrown.

-• If the object is not an appendable object, the ObjectNotAppendable error is returned.
+• If the object is not an appendable object, such as a Normal object uploaded using simple upload, an ObjectNotAppendable exception is thrown.

 Sample code

-The following sample code provides an example on how to perform append upload:
+The following code shows how to perform an append upload:

 package main